bstascavage/plexHue/README.md

 ##### plex
 `server` - IP address of your Plex server.
 Defaults to `localhost`.
 Optional.

 `machineIdentifier` - Unique identifier of your Plex client.
+You can find this by starting up a video on your device and then running `bin/getMachineID.rb` and finding your device in the output.
 Required.

 ##### hue
 `hub_ip` - IP addres of your Philips Hue Hub.
 You can get this by visiting http://www.meethue.com/api/nupnp while on the same network as your hub.
 Required.